-29.1 Comparison of Outputs of RC11 AARFS for Accelerations, Threshold Crossings, and Amplitudes

-[0433] FIG. 55 shows the quartile outputs (for q=\frac{4}{1}\) through \frac{3}{4} quantiles) of the RC10 Cauchy test function AARFs for the signal amplitudes (Panel I), threshold crossing rates (Panel II), and threshold crossing accelerations (Panel III).
+29.1 Comparison of Outputs of RC11 AARFS for Accelerations, Threshold Crossings, and Amplitudes signal amplitudes (Panel I), threshold crossing rates (Panel III), and threshold crossing accelerations (Panel III).
 The signal consists of three different stretches, 1 through 3, corresponding to the signals shown in FIG. 9.
-In Panels I through III, the signal is shown by the thin black solid lines, the medians are shown by the gray lines.
+In Panels I through III, the signal is shown by the thin black solid lines, the medians are shown by the thick black solid lines, and other quartiles are shown by the gray lines.
 Panel IV plots the differences between the third and the first quartiles of the outputs of the filters.
-The incoming signal (\frac{1}{10}\) of the amplitude) is shown at the bottom of this panel.
+The incoming signal (1⁄210 of the amplitude) is shown at the bottom of this panel.
 The distance between the time ticks is equal to the time constant of the filters T.